FredCoen/socket_vault/README.md

 ## Step 2: Deploy the Solver App Gateway

-The SolverAppGateway serves as the coordinator for our solver strategy:

 ```bash
 forge script script/DeploySolverAppGateway.s.sol --broadcast --skip-simulation --legacy --with-gas-price 0 --via-ir --evm-version paris
 ```